-This is where part two of our history begins, but in order to fully understand the history of the Lake Logan Episcopal Center, one must go back even further than Lake Logan itself.
+This is where part two of our history begins, but in order to fully understand the history of Lake Logan, one must go back even further than Lake Logan itself.
 In the year 2000, the Episcopal Diocese of Western North Carolina decided to sell its camp and conference center in Black Mountain, NC called “In-the-Oaks” to Montreat College.
-In the Oaks was originally built as the grand estate of Franklin Silas Terry and his wife, Lillian Estelle Slocomb Emerson.
+In-the-Oaks was originally built as the grand estate of Franklin Silas Terry and his wife, Lillian Estelle Slocomb Emerson.

 In-the-Oaks was one of the last of the grand estates built between the coming of the railroad to western North Carolina in 1880 and the Great Depression.
 This was a period of building large, extravagant residences designed by some of America’s most notable architects.
-Designed by the New York architect Frank E. Wallis, the estate was constructed between 1919 and 1921 and included more than 240,000 square feet and was built on 80 acres.
+Designed by the New York architect Frank E. Wallis, the estate was constructed between 1919 and 1921 and included more than 240,000 square feet, and was built on 80 acres.
 The Terrys’ daughter, Mrs. Lillian Boscovitch, donated the property to the Episcopal Diocese of Western North Carolina in 1957.
 After receipt of the property, the church established Camp Henry for young people and began programs in 1959.

-In 2000, the Episcopal Diocese of WNC decided to sell the 80-acre property of In the Oaks, and purchase the 300-acre property of Lake Logan.
+In 2000, the Episcopal Diocese of WNC decided to sell the 80-acre property of In-the-Oaks and purchase the 300-acre property of Lake Logan.
 The difficult decision to sell this beloved property was made to better suit the growing needs of Camp Henry and to provide a new home for programs ranging from spiritually based to environmental education, and much more.

+Camp Henry spent a transition year at Camp Mishemokwa in Bat Cave, NC while the newly named Lake Logan Episcopal Center was being prepared as the new home of Camp Henry.
 Beginning in 2001, the Episcopal Diocese of Western North Carolina began developing the Lake Logan property into a Camp and Conference Center designed to accommodate a wide variety of groups.
 At that time construction of the Bishop Robert Johnson Dining Hall began, as well as the refurbishment of the Lodge, and many of the cabins.